Why Some Rugs Cost Millions

 The best wool area rugs can handle a big soil load and still look like artwork, and they keep their look for centuries.

-Conversely, the cheapest polyester or acrylic rugs will get worn quick and look flat after a relatively light wear, as quick as a year.
+Conversely, the cheapest polyester or acrylic rugs will get worn quick and look flat after a relatively light wear, as quickly as a year.

-The foundation of any area rug is the backing.
+The foundation of the rug is called the "backing."
 Just like the foundation of your house, you never really feel, see, or interact with the backing of an area rug.

 Backings are made from jute, nylon, cotton, glue, and other materials depending on what kind of rug is being made.